Proven-Paradox/shaper-system/Handbook.md

 Prerequisites: None
 Targets: Self
 Cost: 3 HP
 Effect: You regain MP equal to your Capacity level.
-Special: This cannot be used outside of combat.
+This cannot be used outside of combat.
 Description: Recharging one’s mental capacity at the cost of one’s health in the heat of combat.
 This could be making a small cut to use your blood to fuel your spells, forcing yourself to ignore the fatigue of casting, rerouting personal shields to your weapons, and similar ways of exceeding your normal capacity.

 #### Mental Shield